apache/comdev-site/source/newcommitter.md

 them enthusiastic.
 If we leave it too long, then we risk them becoming disillusioned.

-On the `@private` list we can each say exactly what we feel about each person, with no holds barred.
+On the `private@` list we can each say exactly what we feel about each person, with no holds barred.
 Keep the discussion concise.
 The praise part can be done later in public.
 Keep in mind, however, that if the member becomes a PMC member later, they will have access to this discussion.